WebCrew/HumHub-GameSection/README.md

 ## Tutorial

--download all files from the repository.
+- download all files from the repository.

--now unzip the folder and rename the whole folder to **games**
+- now unzip the folder and rename the whole folder to **games**

 - now upload the **games** folder to http://yourdomain.com/games (in the website root folder, where Your HumHub is)

--Use the **Custom Pages module** of HumHub and create a new **iframe** page
+- Use the **Custom Pages module** of HumHub and create a new **iframe** page

--point the iframe url to http://yourdomain.com/games/index.html
+- point the iframe url to http://yourdomain.com/games/index.html

 - fill in all the other needed data to complete the setup of the custom page